zeustamil/paulrhayes.com/source/_posts/useful-css-snippets.md

 text-rendering: optimizeLegibility;
 ```

-Firefox's default state (text-rendering: auto) partially enables this, optimizing legibility on font sizes above 20px (surely legibility is most important on the smallest text?).
+Firefox’s default state (`text-rendering: auto`) partially enables this, optimising legibility on font sizes above 20px (surely legibility is most important on the smallest text?).
 Using the above code will optimize all font sizes, more details are available at [MDC](https://developer.mozilla.org/en/CSS/text-rendering), as pointed out in the comments by _rdela_.

 ## Gradients

 An invaluable tool for avoiding images and extra HTTP requests.
 For the most part I avoid providing fallback images, instead seeing gradients as a progressive enhancement.
-This usually means Opera and FF3.5 or less will see a solid colour, I'm fine with that.
+This usually means Opera and FF3.5 or less will see a solid colour, I’m fine with that.

 <div class="edit">
-<time datetime="2012-02-12">12 Feb 2012</time> Webkit's gradient syntax has been updated to match the emerging standard.
+<time datetime="2012-02-12">12 Feb 2012</time> Webkit’s gradient syntax has been updated to match the emerging standard.
 </div>

 ```css